The unputdownable, spine-chilling thriller from the queen of crime, Val McDermid.

 'The queen of crime is still at the top of her game' Independent

 'It grabs the reader by the throat and never lets go' Daily Mail

 'Incredibly suspenseful' Sunday Mirror

-**Pre-order the new thriller from number one bestseller, Val McDermid, Insidious Intent now**
+**The new thriller from number one bestseller Val McDermid, Insidious Intent, is available now**

 Val McDermid is a No.1 bestseller whose novels have been translated into more than thirty languages, and have sold over fifteen million copies.
 She has won many awards internationally, including the CWA Gold Dagger for best crime novel of the year and the LA Times Book of the Year Award.
 She was inducted into the ITV3 Crime Thriller Awards Hall of Fame in 2009, was the recipient of the CWA Cartier Diamond Dagger in 2010 and received the Lambda Literary Foundation Pioneer Award in 2011.
 In 2016, Val received the Outstanding Contribution to Crime Fiction Award at the Theakstons Old Peculier Crime Writing Festival and was elected a Fellow of the Royal Society of Literature.
 She writes full time and divides her time between Cheshire and Edinburgh.